 Methods

-Reference ESU(s) were designated for each selected NEON site.
-Multiple ESUs were selected for a site if required to cover the range of NEON overstory PAI for all evergreen forest ESUs at the site.

-DHPs were enhanced in Nikon NX studio (xx) using default settings (Table xx) and then tuned to increase the visual separation between green foliage and other vegetation matter.
-Tuning consisted of adjusting the “shadow protection” setting to maximize the qualitative visual separability of green and non-green vegetation matter, with higher levels of shadow protection increasing detail in shadows but also potential overlap of colours of green foliage and other vegetation (Figure xx).
+DHPs were enhanced in Nikon NX studio (xx) using default settings (Figure 2) and then tuned to increase the visual separation between green foliage and other vegetation matter.
+Tuning consisted of adjusting the “shadow protection” setting to maximize the qualitative visual separability of green and non-green vegetation matter, with higher levels of shadow protection increasing detail in shadows but also potential overlap of colours of green foliage and other vegetation.
 Enhanced DHPs were exported as full resolution highest quality uncompressed JPEG format images for use in CANEYE.

+Figure 2 here – NX studio Enhancement

 LAI and PAI was estimated from exported DHPs from a single ESU sample date by applying CANEYE (version 4.69, xx).
-The same camera parameter file (Annex x) and exported images were used for both LAI and PAI estimation for a reference sample.
+The same camera parameters (Annex x) were used for both LAI and PAI estimation for a reference sample.
 Three- fold pixel downsampling was applied in horizontal and vertical directions to limit memory demands.
 PAI was estimated by classifying sky pixels as gaps visually followed by applying the CANEYE inversion algorithms.
-Mixed pixels were not classified as sky (Figure xx) resulting an potential overestimate in PAI.
+For simplicity, mixed pixels were not classified as sky (Figure xx) resulting in a potential overestimate in PAI.
 LAI was estimated by classifying all vegetation pixels as non-gaps using the same criteria for mixed pixels as applied during PAI estimation.
 Subsequently, vegetated pixels were visually reclassified as non-vegetation if they were visually assessed as not being green foliage.
 This step included both colour and pattern cues since needles and shadowed leaves could often have similar colour as other vegetation (Figure xx).
-Where required, large contighuous areas of other vegetation such as trunks was manually masked although this was generally limited to trunks subtending at least approximately 11.25degrees of azimuth.
+Where required, large contiguous areas of other vegetation such as trunks was manually masked although this was generally limited to trunks subtending at least approximately 11.25degrees of azimuth.
 LAI was then estimated using the CANEYE inversion algorithms.
 CANEYE provides Miller and Warren-Wilson solutions as well as a combined solution (xx).
 The combined solution is used here since the Warran-Wilson solution tends to oversample vegetation near the horizon and the Miller solution tends to undersample vegetation near nadir and the horizon.
 Both LAI and PAI were likely overestimated due to the inclusion of mixed pixels as well as commission errors from unmasked other areas.
 However, the mixed pixel error would be the similar for both LAI and PAI and subsequently cancel out when estimating WAI for the reference sample (WAIref ).

+Figure 3 here – Caneye example

-CANEYE WAI estimates were not directly used to estimate due to te potential of systematic differences in the gap labelling algorithm.
+CANEYE WAI estimates were not directly used to estimate due to the potential of systematic differences in the gap labelling algorithm.
 Instead, assuming the ratio of CANEYE PAI to NEON PAI is the same for LAI,

 WAIref=PAICANEYE,ref-LAICANEYE,refPAINEON,refPAICANEYE,ref (1)